imonikheayeni/imonikheayeni/README.md

 [![YouTube Badge](https://img.shields.io/badge/My-Website-lightgrey)](https://imonikheayeni.github.io/)

 Ayeni is an experienced and results-driven Data Scientist, Research Assistant, and Customer Experience Analyst with a solid foundation in data analytics, research methodologies, and customer-centric strategies.
-Leveraging a master's degree in Data Science from Cardiff Metropolitan University and bolstered by Microsoft Azure AI Fundamentals certification (in-view), I bring over 7 years of expertise in driving impactful insights and enhancing customer experiences across diverse industries.
+Leveraging a master's degree in Data Science from Cardiff Metropolitan University and bolstered by Microsoft Azure AI Fundamentals certification, I bring over 7 years of expertise in driving impactful insights and enhancing customer experiences across diverse industries.

 ---
 ### **Education**